 For example, you can start to shift your meal times and some of your food choices to offer support for normalized cortisol production.
 Another step may be to use adaptogenic herbs (typically in the form of an adaptogenic adrenal support formula) to soothe the adrenals and re-balance cortisol production.

-I find that many conventional doctors who don’t believe in adrenal fatigue like to say to their patients, “Well, what you really are is depressed.”
-The patient will often be prescribed some psychotropic drugs and they will get all the side effects that go along with them.
+Many conventional doctors don’t believe in adrenal fatigue.
+They say to their patients, “Well, what you really are is depressed.”
+The doctor will often prescribe some psychotropic drugs with all the side effects that go along with them.
 However, if your body is suffering from adrenal fatigue these anti-depressant drugs may be a temporary bandaid, but they won’t fix what’s actually wrong.

 When you know in your gut that it’s something more, it’s worth the time and effort to explore whether adrenal fatigue is in play.
 When you recover from adrenal fatigue and your energy levels start soaring again, you will know it was worth the effort.